firecrawl/n8n-nodes-firecrawl/README.md

 ### Get Extract Status
 - Get the current status of an extraction job

+### Batch Scrape
+- Scrapes multiple URLs a single batch job and get their content

+### Cancel Batch Scrape
+- Cancel a running batch scrape job

+### Get Batch Scrape Status
+- Check the current status of a batch scrape job

+### Get Batch Scrape Errors
+- Get any errors from a completed batch scrape job

+### Cancel Crawl
+- Cancel a running crawl job

+### Get Crawl Errors
+- Get any errors from a completed crawl job

+### Get Active Crawls
+- Get a list of all active crawl jobs

+### Get Crawl Params Preview
+- Get a preview of the parameters for a crawl job

+### Get Credit Usage
+- Check your current credit usage

+### Get Token Usage
+- Check your current token usage

+### Get Historical Credit Usage
+- Get your historical credit usage, optionally by API key

+### Get Historical Token Usage
+- Get your historical token usage, optionally by API key

 ## Credentials

 To use the Firecrawl node, you need to: